Collège du Sacré-Cœur (Egypt)

 Collège du Sacré-Cœur is a Roman Catholic French-language school located in Cairo, Egypt.
 The school hosts two campuses the original one in Ghamra founded in 1904 and a second campus founded in 1911 on Beirut street at Heliopolis.
 Despite being labelled a collège, the school covers all years from nursey through secondary and is a member of The Network of Sacred Heart Schools.

 History

 The Collège was founded in 1904 under the name Pensionnat du Sacré-Cœur (Sacred Heart boarding school).
 A second school was added at the urging of Ismail Sidky as a way to provide French-language instruction to the newly constructed city of Heliopolis in 1911.
-The school's building was built in 1900's with the distinct Heliopolis style modeled after the orientalist designs of Édouard Empain.
+The school's building was built in 1900's with the distinct Heliopolis style modeled after the orientalist designs of Ernest Jaspar.
 The school's early classes had a small number of girls most of whom where European but overtime grew rapidly and would come to primarily consist of Egyptian citizens.